turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 is effectively buying back shares funded by treasury earnings, which boosts the STAKE token value.

 STAKE is modeled as a **dividend stock**.
 STAKE links the dividend yield directly to EPS (earnings per share or earnings per STAKE).
-When EPS increases, so does the dividend, automatically paid out and governed by the contract (and not a board of directors).
+When EPS increases, so does the dividend, and gets automatically paid out, which is governed by the contract (and not a board of directors).
 The STAKE pool contract enables validators to compete on EPS on more than just staking rewards provided by NEAR PoS.

 ![](../../../../.gitbook/assets/oysterpack-smart-stake-earnings.png)